chetvishal/gemini-clone/README.md

 Here’s a quick look at what’s inside:

-- **components/** – All the building blocks for the UI.
+- **components** – All the building blocks for the UI.
 This includes stuff for logging in, chatting, the layout, and reusable things like buttons.
-- **hooks/** – Custom React hooks.
+- **hooks** – Custom React hooks.
 These are little helpers for things like simulating AI replies or adding a delay to searches.
-- **lib/** – Just some utility functions and a file with country data.
+- **lib** – Just some utility functions and a file with country data.
-- **store/** – This is where the app keeps track of things like who’s logged in, your chats, and whether you’re using dark mode.
+- **store** – This is where the app keeps track of things like who’s logged in, your chats, and whether you’re using dark mode.
-- **types/** – All the TypeScript type definitions live here.
+- **types** – All the TypeScript type definitions live here.
 - **App.tsx** – The main app file that brings everything together.

 That’s pretty much it!
 Each folder has its own job, and together they make the app work.